 Us girls dared each other to run along the toilet alleyway, past the boys' room and out of the opening at that end of the wall.
 The playground side of the shield wall was ideal for stocking-ball games as there were no windows (who needed windows when there wasn't a roof?).
 I visited the school a year after I'd left.
 Some of the offices and staff areas had been converted into lovely indoor toilets.

-The girl who allegedly peed on the floor came from a family with negligible personal hygiene.
-They had Dutch names and the oldest daughter “O” was my age, but at 11 could not spell her own 5-letter name.
-She and her clothes reeked with the faecal smell that people develop after weeks of not washing body or clothes.
-O was not allowed to attend the human reproduction lessons.
-Her younger sister was even stinkier, possibly from wearing O’s unwashed hand-me-downs, and her hair was a bird’s nest.
-They were actually quite pretty girls (O had a sweet placid nature, but her younger sister could be spiteful), but became outcasts because the smell really was unbearable.
+The girl who allegedly peed on the floor came from a family with poor personal hygiene, or perhaps without proper washing facilities (even in the 1970s, not all homes had full indoor plumbing).
+They had Dutch names and the oldest daughter “O” was my age, but at 11 could not consistently spell her own name.
+She and her clothes had the faecal smell that develops after weeks without proper washing.
+She was not allowed to attend the human reproduction lessons because her mother didn’t believe in sex education.
+Her younger sister was even more unfortunate, possibly from wearing poorly washed hand-me-downs, and her hair always seemed to be a bird’s nest.
+They were actually quite pretty girls (O had a sweet placid nature and I tried to be friendly to her, but her younger sister could be spiteful), but became outcasts at school because of the hygiene issue.
+I don't know what their family background was, but their parents didn’t go to parents’ evenings and I'm sure the children were held back educationally by their circumstances.
 I don't know what their family background was, but their parents didn’t go to parents’ evenings and I'm sure the children were held back educationally by their circumstances.